richpl/PyBasic/README.md

 Program read from file
 >
 ```
 When loading or saving, the .bas extension is assumed if not provided.
 If you are loading a simple name (alpha/numbers only) and in the working dir, quotes can be omitted:

 ```
 > LOAD regression
 ```
-Will load regression.bas from the current working directory.
+will load regression.bas from the current working directory.

 Individual program statements may be deleted by entering their line number only: